ishahzaibhaider/Ideofuzion/replit.md

 ### Core Framework Dependencies
 - React 18 with TypeScript support
 - Express.js for backend API
-- Drizzle ORM with PostgreSQL driver
+- Mongoose ODM with MongoDB driver
 - TanStack Query for data fetching
 - Wouter for routing